hebjornberg/cruise-preparation/README.md

 # Science Cruise Planner

-The application Science Cruise Planner is developed to facilitate the preperations for scientific cruises conduct with research vessels, in the terms of packing.
+The application Science Cruise Planner is developed to facilitate the preperations for scientific cruises conducted with research vessels, in the terms of packing.
 When planning for a scientific cruise, the packing itinerary is crucial to ensure that sampling can go ahead as planned.

 [Live Site](https://cruise-preparation-92c5a099dd05.herokuapp.com/)